International Business BSBA

 Samir Shah, DPS (Pace University) Department of Decision Sciences and MIS.
 Clinical Professor.
 Outsourcing, business value of information technology, information system design, management, and leadership.

 Srinivasan Swaminathan, PhD (University of Texas-Austin).
 Professor.
-Marketing research and strategy, pricing and promotions, loyalty and satisfaction.
+Marketing strategy, sales promotions, bottom of the pyramid (BOP) markets, marketing.

 Constantinos Syropoulos, PhD (Yale University) Trustee Professor of International Economics.
 Professor.
 International trade, political economy, applied microeconomics.